XinyangYu918/EatingBehaviours-BrainMaturation-Psychopathology-Genetics/README.md

 ## EatingBehaviours, BrainMaturation, Psychopathology, and Genetics
-Custom codes written for the manuscript: Relationships between brain maturation, psychopathology, genetic risk and eating behaviours across adolescence
+Custom codes are written for the manuscript: Relationships between eating behaviours, psychopathology, brain maturation and genetic risk for obesity in a longitudinal adolescent cohort study

 ### Structural MRI processing using CAT12
 Preprocessing.txt